gfilippou/envtune/README.md

 ### Known Limitations

 1. Envtune can work with typescript configuration files `.envtune.ts` using either ES module exports, or common JS exports.
-However, it can only work with javascript configuration files `.envtune.js` that use common JS exports.
+However, it can only work with javascript configuration files `.envtune.js` that use common JS exports
+2. To do: add tests
+3. To do: incorporate code linting

 ## Building the Project